Asthma Australia has been monitoring the COVID-19 situation since it began in 2020.

 What is good asthma control?

-Good asthma control means you:
+Good asthma control means you have:

 • Use your reliever no more than 2 days a week